tfeb/oa/README.md

 {true}: (λ x (λ y x))
 ```

-There are two possibly-useful environment variables:
+There are three possibly-useful environment variables:

 - `OA_HOLD_DEBUGGING`, if defined, will cause it to tell you when
   forms are being 'held' (equivalent to `delay`) and 'released'
   (equivalent to `force`).
 - `OA_NO_STASH_PRINTING`, if defined, will turn off all the attempted
   printing cleverness.
+ - `OA_FANCY_TRACING`, if defined, will cause it to trace the rewriting
+  of forms in the fancy languages.

+There should be some better way of controlling these parameters.